 Get exclusive member benefits & effect social change.
 Join Today

 Your kidneys are your body’s filters.
 These two bean-shaped organs are a sophisticated waste removal system.
 Your kidneys process 200 quarts of blood per day and remove 2 quarts of waste products and excess water.
 Acute nephritis occurs when your kidneys suddenly become inflamed.
+This condition used to be known as Bright's disease.
 Acute nephritis has several causes, and it can ultimately lead to kidney failure if it’s left untreated.

 There are several types of acute nephritis:

 In interstitial nephritis, the spaces between the kidney tubules become inflamed.
 This inflammation causes the kidneys to swell.

 Pyelonephritis is an inflammation of the kidney, usually due to a bacterial infection.
 In the majority of cases, the infection starts within the bladder and then migrates up the ureters and into the kidneys.
 Ureters are two tubes that transport urine from each kidney to the bladder.

 This type of acute nephritis produces inflammation in the glomeruli.
 There are millions of capillaries within each kidney.
 Glomeruli are the tiny clusters of capillaries that transport blood and behave as filtering units.
 Damaged and inflamed glomeruli may not filter the blood properly.

 Each type of acute nephritis has its own causes.